ovh/docs/pages/cloud/private-cloud/datastore-migration/guide.en-gb.md

 Enter the variables:

 - serviceName: the name of the destination PCC
-- datacenterId: the destination datacentre ID
+- datacenterId: the ID of the destination data centre
-- filerId: the filerId retrieved in the previous step.
+- filerId: the `filerId` retrieved in the previous step.

 Data replication can take several hours.
 When the migration is complete, you will receive an email confirming that the migration has been successful.

-### Step 3: accessing the datastore from vSphere
+### Step 3: Accessing the datastore from vSphere

 In your [vSphere interface](../login-vsphere-interface/), go to the `Storage`{.action} view.

-Replication will then appear on all hosts in the destination datacentre under the name `restore-000xxx` (xxx being the source datastore number).
+Replication will then appear on all hosts in the destination data centre under the name `restore-000xxx` (xxx being the source datastore number).

 > [!warning]
 >